What LASIK surgery can and cannot correct

 Cataracts

 Cataracts are known to make vision foggy or cloudy.
 This can affect your vision and can appear as if you are looking through a dirty windscreen.
-Cataracts can worsen over time and are commonly found in those who are older than 65 years, however, people of all age groups can still develop cataracts.
-During cataract surgery, the eye’s lens is replaced, while LASIK surgery corrects and alters the cornea, therefore, LASIK surgery cannot treat cataracts.
+Cataracts can worsen over time and are commonly found in those who are older than 65 years; however, people of all age groups can still develop cataracts.
+During cataract surgery, the eye’s lens is replaced, while LASIK surgery corrects and alters the cornea; therefore, LASIK surgery cannot treat cataracts.
 Cataract surgery is the best way to treat cataracts and patients are provided with a mild sedative to relieve any anxiety and prevent discomfort.
 An ophthalmologist can complete the surgery in 20 to 30 minutes.

 Keratoconus (KC)

 Keratoconus is a result of a thinning disorder of the cornea which can cause abnormal bulging of the cornea.
 As the cornea progressively thins, the patient will experience an increase in shortsightedness and astigmatism.
 As a result of this, one would frequently need to change their spectacles or contact lenses.
 It is believed that about 50 to 200 of every 100 000 people have KC.
-Common symptoms include seeing a halo around lights, sensitivity to light and itchy eyes which can cause eye pain.
+Common symptoms include seeing a halo around lights, sensitivity to light and itchy eyes, which can cause eye pain.
 This leads to frequent spectacle change.
 A common finding in keratoconus is the loss of collagen in the cornea.